|

 Why pi?
 Beautiful in its simplicity, pi (pi = periphery) is the relationship between the perimeter of a circle (the circumference) and the distance across that circle (the diameter).
 For any circle, the principle is without exception universal — meaning it's always the same whether it be applied to a merry-go-round, a dinner plate, or a bicycle wheel.

 For years the ancient Greeks struggled with rational numbers (those that could be written as a simple fraction) to arrive at the concept of pi.
 It was only later discovered that pi is an irrational number.
-Not crazy, it just goes on for infinity and can't be corralled into a corner.
+Not crazy, mind you, but it does go on for infinity and can't be corralled into a corner.

 Today, no one exactly knows who came up with the recipe for pi, but the symbol for pi was first used in 1706 by William Jones,